nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

 Without the investment of significant time in improving the quality of the notice data, we do not believe this data source is capable of quantitatively mapping the economic impact of Covid in Scotland and informing policy; however the data could find value in being developed into an exploratory tool to help policymakers find notices relevant to their specific question - be that focussing on a region, sector, or keyword.
 On the other hand, the ongoing costs incurred by having to license this data from a 3rd party and the reliance on their data pipeline makes this a high risk option.

-We have built a proof-of-concept pipeline to identify and collect the twitter accounts of businesses by scraping their websites and used this to investigate the viability of using twitter data to assess the impact of Covid-19 on Scottish businesses with a twitter presence.
+We have built a proof-of-concept pipeline to identify and collect the twitter accounts of businesses by scraping their websites and used this to investigate the viability of using Twitter data to assess the impact of Covid-19 on Scottish businesses with a twitter presence.
 Whilst available for a smaller number of businesses than the Glass notice data, the twitter data does not require licensing data from a 3rd party on an ongoing basis;
   is of a higher quality;
    and is broader than Covid-19.
-In this pilot analysis we did not find robust evidence of an increased twitter presence due to Covid-19;
+In this pilot analysis we did not find robust evidence of an increased Twitter presence due to Covid-19;
- however the tweets of businesses already on twitter provide a timely and granular indicator about what businesses are doing.
+ however the tweets of businesses already on Twitter provide a timely and granular indicator about what businesses are doing.
-It is clear that this data could contribute to policymakers understanding of how businesses are responding to an ongoing pandemic;
+It is clear that this data could contribute to policymakers understanding of how businesses are responding to an ongoing pandemic as well as future crises and economic events.
- however the value of this data beyond the current wave, whilst likely high, is unclear.

 ## Implications

-Our analysis of exposure and diversification to Covid-19 in Scotland suggests that the industrial composition of the country makes it somewhat more succeptible to the economic impacts of Covid-19 than other parts of the UK: sectors related to tourism such as *Accommodation* and *Travel agencies* and cultural activities such as *Libraries and Museums* where Scotland has a relative specialisation are highly exposed to Covid-19 and have limited opportunities for diversification from it.
+Our analysis of exposure and diversification to Covid-19 in Scotland suggests that the industrial composition of the country makes it somewhat more succeptible to the economic impacts of Covid-19 than other parts of the UK: sectors related to tourism such as *Accommodation* and *Travel agencies* and cultural activities such as *Libraries and Museums* where Scotland has a relative specialisation are highly exposed to Covid-19 and have limited opportunities to diversify from it.

 We also see this in geographical variation in exposure to Covid-19.
 While council areas in the Highlands and Islands appear to be more exposed to Covid-19 because of the relative importance for their economies of industries such as those mentioned above, we also see council areas in other parts of Scotland showing high levels of exposure to the pandemic as a consequence of their industrial particularities.
 Two examples of this are City of Edinburgh at the onset of the pandemic because of its reliance on finance and professional services, and Aberdeen City and Aberdeenshire because of the importance of oil and energy industries that have, in some cases, limited opportunities for diversification.
 Council areas in the South and Southwest with more manufacturing activity appear, in general, less exposed to the pandemic.

 Our analysis of the evolution of normalised claimant counts at the council area level and their correlation with other secondary data suggests that wealthier local economies with better educated workforces have suffered a stronger shock from Covid-19 compared to pre-pandemic baseline rates.
 At the same time, these areas are likely to have access to the resources and capabilities to overcome this shock, not least the skills to diversify into industries that are less exposed to the pandemic.
 Many of the digitalised and knowledge intensive sectors that our analysis suggests are less exposed and more able to move into new markets are more important in those areas.
-Having said this, we note the risk that the shock experienced by these cities is likely to impact on less affluent groups with the ensuing risk of an increase in inequality [@del2020supply]).
+We also note the risk that the shock experienced by these cities will impact on less affluent groups with the potential to increase inequality [@del2020supply]).

 An important challenge for policymakers will be to put in place interventions to support industries with less diversification opportunities withstand the shocks of the pandemic while, at the same time, boosting their ability to transition into new industries while mitigating potential increases in inequality (many of the industries that are highly exposed to the pandemic and have low diversification opportunities are low skill, low salary and low productivity).
 This will be important for boosting Scottish' local economies resilience to Covid-19 in the short term, and to other future shocks linked to Brexit, automation and the environmental transition that may be coming down the line.
 The analysis that we have undertaken here highlights the potential of novel, high granularity data sources for informing such policies.